-It’s August, the dead of summer, and the hot, humid air is buzzing with life.
-You can smell the freshly cut grass in the distance, the aroma following the hum of a lawn mower that grows then fades on a soft breeze, rustling the leafy trees.
-The only addition that could make this moment better, you think to yourself, is an ice cold beer in your hand.
+It’s the first day of summer and the hot, humid air is buzzing with life.
+You can smell the freshly cut grass in the distance, the aroma following the hum of a lawnmower that grows then fades on a soft breeze, rustling the leafy trees.
+The only addition that could make this moment better, you think to yourself, is an ice-cold beer in your hand.
 Can, glass, bottle–you don’t care–as long as it’s refreshing.

 You can make your way to the store, saunter over to the refrigerated shelves and shelves of beer, and peruse the many options available at your fingertips.
 It’s simple to find a flavor you think you might like–a grapefruit IPA, or maybe an imperial stout–crack it open once you reach your porch and take a promising swig.
 But what will truly satisfy you?
 Which beer style in that vast selection can quench that late-summer thirst?